Training neural networks with structured noise improves classification and generalization: The model

 \section{The model}

 We consider a fully connected network of $N$ binary neurons $\{S_i = \pm 1\}$, $i\,\in [1,..,N]$, linked by couplings $J_{ij}$.
 The network is endowed with a dynamics

 which can be run either in parallel (i.e. \textit{synchronously}) or in series (i.e. \textit{asynchronously} in a random order) over the $i$ indices.
 We will mainly concentrate on asynchronous dynamics, in which case \cref{eq:dynamics} can only converge to fixed points, when they exist \cite{amit_modeling_nodate}.
-This kind of network can be used as an associative memory device, namely for reconstructing a number $p$ of configurations $\{\xi^{\mu}_i\}=\pm 1$, $\mu\,\in [1,...,p]$, called \textit{memories}, when the dynamics is initialized into a configuration similar enough to one of them.
-In this work, we will concentrate on i.i.d. memories, generated with a probability $P(\xi^{\mu}_i=\pm1)= 1/2$.
+This kind of network can be used as an associative memory device, i.e. a system that is capable of reconstructing a number $p$ of \textit{memories} $\{\xi^{\mu}_i\}=\pm 1$, $\mu\,\in [1,...,p]$ when the dynamics is initialized to configurations that resemble them.
+Such neural networks can be studied through the tools of statistical mechanics \cite{amit_storing_1985, mezard_spin_1986, gardner_structure_1986, wong_optimally_1990}, and they can give relevant insights from the biological point of view \cite{hebb_organization_1949, amit_modeling_nodate}.\\ In this work, we will concentrate on i.i.d. memories, generated with a probability $P(\xi^{\mu}_i=\pm1)= 1/2$.
 Notice that memories are binary, as the network states are.
 With an appropriate choice of the couplings, the model can store an extensive number of memories $p = \alpha N$, where $\alpha$ is called \textit{load} of the network.
-Attractor neural networks can be studied through the tools of statistical mechanics (see for instance \cite{amit_storing_1985, mezard_spin_1986, gardner_structure_1986, wong_optimally_1990}) and they are relevant from the biological point of view (see for example \cite{hebb_organization_1949, amit_modeling_nodate}).
-The network performance can be benchmarked in terms of the dynamic stability achieved by the memory vectors, and the ability of the system to retrieve blurry examples of the latter. \\ We define $\textit{classification}$ as the capability to perfectly retrieve each memory when the dynamics is initialized to the memory itself.
-The fraction among all $pN$ units $\xi_i^{\mu}$ that are stable according to one step of the dynamics (\ref{eq:dynamics}) will be called $n_{SAT}$, in analogy with previous celebrated optimization problems \cite{gardner_space_1988,marvin_minsky_seymour_papert_perceptrons_1969}.
-Classification is reached when $n_{SAT} = 1$.
-It is here convenient to define a quantity, called \textit{stability}, and defined as it follows
+The network performance can be benchmarked in terms of the dynamic stability achieved by the memory vectors, and the ability of the system to retrieve blurry examples of the latter.
+We define $\textit{classification}$ as the capability to perfectly retrieve each memory when the dynamics is initialized to the memory itself.
+It is convenient to define, for all site index $i$ and memory index $\mu$, the \textit{stability}